1000jaus/DataScienceApp/README.md

 Access the application in your browser at http://localhost:8501.

-## 📄Documentation
-For a detailed guide on how to use the application and all its features, refer to the full documentation.

 ### 📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.